mediafinger/mediafinger.github.io/about_me.markdown

   - connecting to a terrible XML (non SOAP) API (without good documentation)
   - following banking and data privacy regulations closely
   - challenging because of: constantly changing architecture, unstable API, time pressure to be the first on the market with a solution to identify businesses and their legal representatives in an online process

+### XING: Jobs app
+ - 10 weeks project with the single task to update to the latest Rails version
+ - XING's oldest and largest Ruby on Rails app, started more than 10 years ago on Rails 0.8
+ - it was running on outdated Ruby and Rails versions
+ - updating many (internal and external) dependencies, some of them deprecated
+ - removing monkey-patches and overrides of private Rails APIs that changed or got deleted
+ - rewriting tests of refactored code parts from minitest to rspec
+ - finished on time on with PRs for the latest Ruby and Rails versions and comprehensive documentation about the changes

 ## Links